 13. The crimes enumerated in Counts 1 to 10 of this Indictment were within the objective of the JCE.
-Mićo STANIŠIĆ, Stojan

-ŽUPLJANIN and the other members of the JCE shared a common purpose which amounted to or involved the commission of the charged crimes.
+Mićo STANIŠIĆ, Stojan ŽUPLJANIN and the other members of the JCE shared a common purpose which amounted to or involved the commission of the charged crimes, and Mićo STANIŠIĆ and Stojan ŽUPLJANIN each had the intent for the commission of each of these crimes.
 In addition, each member of the JCE was aware that his or her conduct occurred in the context of an armed conflict and was part of a widespread or systematic attack directed against a civilian population.

-14. Alternatively, insofar as the crimes enumerated in Counts 1 to 8 of this Indictment were not within the objective of the JCE, those crimes were the natural and foreseeable consequences of the execution of the JCE and Mićo STANIŠIĆ and Stojan ŽUPLJANIN were each aware that such crimes were the natural and foreseeable outcome of the execution of the JCE.
+14. Alternatively, insofar as the crimes enumerated in Counts 1 to 8 of this Indictment were not within the objective of the JCE, those crimes were foreseeable consequences of the execution of the JCE and Mićo STANIŠIĆ and Stojan ŽUPLJANIN each willingly took that risk.

 15. Also in the alternative, if Mićo STANIŠIĆ was not responsible as a member of the JCE, by each of the acts listed in paragraphs 11(a)-(h) Mićo STANIŠIĆ is individually criminally responsible for instigating or aiding and abetting the crimes set out in the Indictment.
-In this respect the Prosecutor charges Mićo STANIŠIĆ with aiding and abetting in relation to the acts set out in paragraphs 11(a)-(h), and with instigation in relation to the acts set out in paragraphs 11(a)-(h).
+In this respect the Prosecutor charges Mićo STANIŠIĆ with aiding and abetting in relation to the acts set out in paragraphs 11(a)-(h), and charges that he was aware that the crimes charged would probably be committed and that his acts or omissions would contribute to their commission.
+In this respect the Prosecutor also charges Mićo STANIŠIĆ with instigation in relation to the acts set out in paragraphs 11(e)-(h), and charges that he directly intended or was aware of the substantial likelihood that the carrying out of the acts and conduct which he instigated would involve or result in the crimes charged in this indictment.

-16. Also in the alternative, if Stojan ŽUPLJANIN was not responsible as a member of the JCE, by each of the acts listed in paragraphs 12(a)-(g) Stojan ŽUPLJANIN is individually criminally responsible for ordering, planning, instigating or aiding and abetting the crimes set out in the Indictment.
-In this respect the Prosecutor charges Stojan ŽUPLJANIN each with aiding and abetting in relation to the acts set out in paragraphs 12(a)-(g), and with ordering, planning and instigation in relation to the acts set out in paragraphs 12(a)-(g).
+Also in the alternative, if Stojan ŽUPLJANIN was not 16. responsible as a member of the JCE, by each of the acts listed in paragraphs 12(a)-(g) Stojan ŽUPLJANIN is individually criminally responsible for ordering, planning, instigating or aiding and abetting the crimes set out in the Indictment.
+In this respect the Prosecutor charges Stojan ŽUPLJANIN each with aiding and abetting in relation to the acts set out in paragraphs 12(a)-(g), and charges that he was aware that the crimes charged would probably be committed and that his acts or omissions would contribute to their commission.
+In this respect the Prosecutor also charges Stojan ŽUPLJANIN with ordering, planning and instigation in relation to the acts set out in paragraphs 12(d)-(g), and charges that he directly intended or was aware of the substantial likelihood that the execution of his plans and orders, and/or the carrying out of the acts and conduct which he instigated, would involve or result in the crimes charged in this indictment.